DonBatman/mycoins/ReadMe.txt

 April 2015, Updates by DonBatman and Nathan.S Removed all ABMs, updated the mod to work with current versions of Minetest, improved code and added more visual feedback.

+04/25/15 added on punch functionality to all computers and computers now turn off when player is logged out, player now must punch computer to reboot and mine coins again.
+MilesDyson

 Enjoy!! :D